 If we take his theories and apply them to country-specific websites or campaigns, we can use his studies as a guide or starting point to consider while designing landing pages for different countries.

 Take a look at a few cultural dimensions Hofstede defined

 a) Power Distance Index

 Expresses the attitude and acceptance of the culture concerning inequalities among individuals.
-E.g: We’re okay with tall hierarchies, structural orders vs No thanks, we prefer flat hierarchies and more equality among people.
+E.g.: We’re okay with tall hierarchies, and structural orders vs No thanks, we prefer flat hierarchies and more equality among people.

 b) Individualism vs Collectivism